Bagnotar: Location

-Bagnotar town has an elevation of 1775 metres, and is located approximately 16 km from Abbottabad on Abbottabad-Murree Road.
-A lush green pine valley stretched on 810 square kilometers.
-The major landscape as well as the settlement of Bagnotar is located along the Barrian-Nathigali-Abbottabad Road (Abbottabad Murree Road), the 11 kilometers of which passes through the land of Bagnotar.
+Bagnotar town has an elevation of 1882 metres, and is located approximately 16 km from Abbottabad on Abbottabad-Murree Road.
+A lush green pine valley stretched on 810 square kilometres.
+The major landscape as well as the settlement of Bagnotar is located along the Barrian-Nathigali-Abbottabad Road (Abbottabad Murree Road), the 11 kilometres of which passes through the land of Bagnotar.

-The important places of Union Council Bagnotar are, Bagnotar, Bandi Maira, Thathi Chatarnath, Palakian and Chahan.

 Subdivisions

-Union Council Bagnotar has three subdivisions known as the "village councils".
-These four are:
+Union Council Bagnotar has three subdivisions known as the "village councils", these are: